GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/demos/index.md

   Demos and colabs walk you through the Privacy Sandbox APIs.
 date: 2023-05-29
 authors:
-  - alexandrawhite
+  - nmichell
 ---

-If you've used any of our demos before and can't quite remember where you found them, here's a list.

-Most of them will need background information that's found in the documentation, so if you haven't read it or have questions, take a look at the docs for each API, listed with the demos below.
+There are a number of demos available for the Privacy Sandbox APIs.
+Most of them will require you to be familiar with the APIs, so if you haven't read the docs, we've listed them along with the demos here.

 <p>